Duo CentralLast Updated: January 22nd, 2024

 On the "Add Bookmark Tile" page type in the name of the tile into the Display Name.
 You should see the name automatically updated in the "Tile preview".

 Type the URL you'd like the tile to link to into the URL field.
-You can use any URL scheme to open up different kinds of websites or applications such as
+You can use any URL scheme to open up different kinds of websites or applications, for example:

 Under "Tile Preview" you can click Add custom logo to upload a custom image to your tile.
 The tile preview will automatically update to reflect the new image.
 If you'd like to remove the image click Delete custom logo.

 Next to "Permitted Groups" you can use Duo groups to control which users see a bookmark.
 By default all users will can see a bookmark but you can restrict this by click Display only to permitted groups and then choosing which groups should be able to see the bookmark.

 Once you've made all your changes, click Save at the top of the screen.
 You'll return to the Duo Central "Tiles" tab.

 On the Duo Central "Tiles" tab find the tile you'd like to edit and click Edit under the "Actions" column.
 You'll be taken to a new page.